Kovsh

-The Kovsh is a traditional drinking vessel or ladle from Russia.
+The kovsh (ковш) is a traditional drinking vessel or ladle from Russia.
 It is oval-shaped like a boat with a single handle and may be shaped like a water bird or a Norse longship.
-Originally the Kovsh was made from wood and used to serve and drink mead, with specimens excavated from as early as the tenth century.
-Metal Kovsh began to appear around the 14th century, although it also continued to be carved out of wood and was frequently brightly painted in peasant motifs.
-By the 17th century, the Kovsh was often an ornament rather than a practical vessel, and in the 19th century it was elaborately cast in precious metals for presentation as an official gift of the tsarist government.
+Originally, the kovsh was made from wood and used to serve and drink mead, with specimens excavated from as early as the 10th century.
+The metal kovsh began to appear around the 14th century, although it also continued to be carved out of wood and was frequently brightly painted in peasant motifs.
+By the 17th century, the kovsh was often an ornament rather than a practical vessel, and in the 19th century, it was elaborately cast in precious metals for presentation as an official gift of the tsarist government.